-The dean will complete the “Change of Grade” forms(s) as referenced in AA/PPS No. 02.03.12, Grades and Changes of Grades, write “administrative” in the instructor and chair signature blanks, and forward the form(s), along with the committee report, to the Registrar’s Office.
+The dean will complete the “Change of Grade” request as referenced in AA/PPS No. 02.03.12, Grades and Changes of Grades.

-The dean will notify the student in writing of the results of the appeal.
+The dean will notify the student of the results of the appeal.

-When a student chooses to complete a class at a later date, “I” grades may be assigned.
+When a student chooses to complete a class at a later date, an “I” grade may be assigned.
 A written agreement outlining assignments to be completed and a time limit must be signed by the student.
-The chair will keep one copy of the agreement and forward one copy to the Registrar’s Office.
-The Registrar’s Office will monitor time limits for conversion of the “I” to the final grade.

-Students will be allowed to complete assignments or take examinations from which they were excused within a reasonable time after the absence-one year following completion of active duty assignment.
+The student will be allowed to complete assignments or take examinations from which they were excused within a reasonable time after the absence, up to one year following completion of active duty assignment.

-The maximum period for excused absences will be no more than 25% of the total number of class meetings (not including final examination period).
+The maximum period for excused absences will be no more than 25 percent of the total number of class meetings (not including final examination period).
 If the student will miss more than 25 percent of the classes, they should be instructed to complete a withdrawal and provide the Office of Veterans Affairs with their orders to ensure they get 100 percent refund for the specific course or courses in which the student is currently enrolled at the beginning of the period of active military service.

 The instructor will be responsible for the retention of a student’s course work and grades completed before student was called to active military service.

-Students who fail to satisfactorily complete assignments or examinations within the required timeframe, one year following the completion of active duty assignment, will receive a final letter grade of “F.”
+A student who fails to satisfactorily complete assignments or examinations within the required timeframe, one year following the completion of active duty assignment, will receive a final letter grade of “F.”

-Students have the right to appeal to the departmental chair if a dispute regarding excused military absences occurs.
+* The student has the right to appeal to the chair if a dispute regarding excused military absences occurs.
 If the chair denies the appeal, the student has the right to appeal to the dean of the college the course is under.

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.